IMMA's Residency Programme > Public Access

 The residency supports all stages of the creative process from research through to the realisation of finished artworks.
 When on residency an artist has to manage their time at IMMA in order to prioritise what would be most beneficial for the development of their overall practice, taking into consideration timing, location, resources and what the artist themselves wish to achieve.
 An important dynamic to the programme is that the artist gets an opportunity to engage in a dialogue with their peers and the visiting public through facilitating access to their studio practice during their time at IMMA, this is a defining factor to living and working at a location which is providing a public resource where the studio practice is in such close proximity to this public presence.
 There are many layers of response open to participants during their time spent at IMMA and ARP Projects illustrates the range of engagements and display made by artists while on residency.

-The Process Room has aimed to reveal the creation, exhibition and consideration of contemporary art in a dialogue which has been reflective and complementary to the artistís studio practice.
-This room was used on a rotating basis and each ARP participant received a two week period to display either developing projects from their studio practice or they could choose to show previous work which had a connection to their relevant studio activities while at IMMA.
-Please go to ARP Projects to get information on past and current activities on the ARP.
+The Process Room has aimed to reveal the creation, exhibition and consideration of contemporary art in a dialogue which has been reflective and complementary to the artist’s studio practice.
+This room was used on a rotating basis and each participant received a two week period to display either developing projects from their studio practice or they could choose to show previous work which had a connection to their relevant studio activities while at IMMA.
+Please go to ARP Projects to get information on past activities.